Shotgun

 Trap

 Trap is played by shooting five shots from each of five stations (25 targets) located 16-27 yards behind a trap house.
 A trap target is thrown at an unknown angle from the house.
-The targets may be thrown with a set or varying height off the ground.
+The targets may be thrown with either a fixed or varying height off the ground.

 Skrap